davidg-h/Daibl/README.md

 The Hugging Face api token is used to get access to the [Hugging Face Hub](https://huggingface.co/docs/hub/index) and the [Hugging Face Ecosystem](https://huggingface.co/docs).
 For example: You can easily download different LLMs and Datasets with access through the api token in your python script.
 This makes automation and handling of ML components easier.

+(Optional: To customize your Hugging Face environment follow [this manual](https://stackoverflow.com/questions/63312859/how-to-change-huggingface-transformers-default-cache-directory) and this [cache setup](https://huggingface.co/docs/transformers/installation?highlight=transformers_cache#cache-setup).)

 Create a [virtual environment](#virtual-environment-activation) and install the requirements

-Download voice models or use existing ones.
+[Download voice models](https://huggingface.co/Daibl/Voice) or use existing ones -> Change the [necessary paths](discord_bot/main/TTS_Bot/DaiblVoice.py) to use the models.

 ## <u> Additional </u>